ericmann/wp-session-manager/README.md

 Every visitor, logged in or not, will be issued an instance of `WP_Session`.
 Their instance will be identified by an ID stored in the `_wp_session` cookie.
-Typically, session data will be stored in a WordPress transient, but if your installation has a caching system in-place (i.e. memcached), the session data might be stored in memory.
+Typically, session data will be stored in a WordPress transient, but if your installation has a caching system in-place (i.e. Redis), the session data might be stored in memory.

 This provides plugin and theme authors the ability to use WordPress-managed session variables without having to use the standard PHP `$_SESSION` superglobal.